Welcome to Hoops Playground!

 - Draft up to three teams at a time.
 (Active site donors can draft 10 teams at a time.)

-The playground aspect of the game means players with high OWS (offensive win share) can sometimes shoot a little better from the field, because they won't ever shoot free throws.
+The playground aspect of the game means players with high OWS (offensive win share) can sometimes score a little better from the field, because they won't ever take free throws.
 Big men sometimes shoot worse from the field than expected, because they are going up against the best defensive centers in the game.

-Players will shoot the ball with the same frequency they did in real life, relative to the other players on the court.
-This helps prevent someone using a player with a high field goal percentage and having them shoot an unrealistic amount of shots.
-Keep in mind, when you have a lineup of all-time greats, every player shot the ball often, which means shot distribution will be fairly even across your lineup (unless you purposely draft a lineup with one superstar and a bunch of complementary teammates - in that scenario, it's more likely your star will get the majority of shots.)
-Managers have some discretion over the share of shots each player gets.
+Players will attempt baskets with the same frequency they did in real life, relative to the other players on the court.
+This helps prevent someone using a player with a high field goal percentage and having them make an unrealistic amount of attempts.
+Keep in mind, when you have a lineup of all-time greats, every player took a lot of attempts, which means field-goal distribution will be fairly even across your lineup (unless you purposely draft a lineup with one superstar and a bunch of complementary teammates - in that scenario, it's more likely your star will get the majority of attempts.)
+Managers have some discretion over the share of field goals each player gets.

 Because this game was built quickly and meant to mimick a 5-on-5 "street ball" scenario, there is no fatigue, substitutions or game clock.
 First team to score 80 wins.
 Players will still get fouled based on real-life stats, but there are no free throws.